Scheduled MonumentsEnglandRoman villa 300m south east of Newton Lodge Farm

 What is Roman villa 300m south east of Newton Lodge Farm?

-The Roman villa located 300 metres south-east of Newton Lodge Farm is a Romano-British domestic and agricultural establishment dating to the Roman period in Britain.
+The Roman villa situated approximately 300 metres south-east of Newton Lodge Farm in Buckinghamshire is a Romano-British domestic and agricultural establishment of the later Roman period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014794.

 Who is responsible for protecting Roman villa 300m south east of Newton Lodge Farm?